 It is important for the NOSB to maintain a focus on the problem of contaminated inputs, which threatens the quality of organic products and soil on organic farms.
 However, the NOSB last addressed the issue in a report in Spring 2015.
 The report offered an approach for addressing this complex issue through examining feedstocks and pathways.
+We support the approach in that report.

 In the intervening two years, the NOSB has not made progress, but another source of contamination has risen in importance -use of water contaminated by oil and gas production.